thomas-darling/gulp-translate/readme.md

 </template>
 ```

-During build, the plugin can export a JSON file with the localizable content found in the templates.
+During a build, the plugin can export a JSON file with the localizable content found in the templates.
 The plugin can also remove the annotations, thus producing a "clean" template for use when debugging.

 ```json